 4. The manager can approve (or reject) the request with the click of a button.
 If approved, the chatbot would update the requestor’s PTO balance and notify them of the decision (via a chat message).

-4. Empower employees to submit expenses in a matter of clicks
+4. Automate expense reports by empowering employees to submit and approve (or reject) them in a matter of clicks

 Similar to the previous example, most—if not all—employees will find themselves submitting expenses.